jorluiseptor/grav-plugin-composition/README.md

 ## To Do

-- [ ] Be more precise when checking if a post is public in news.php/addPage()
+- [x] Be more precise when checking if a post is public in news.php/addPage()
-- [ ] Remove all the commented code
-- [ ] Hook into FlexCollection construct to deliver the frontend only published posts (override the construct and call the parent construct + your filter)
 - [x] Flex Templates and CSS (incl. option to disable css + customization guide)
-- [ ] Create custom list design for the Flex Directory (like pages do) for more usability
+- [ ] ~~Hook into FlexCollection construct to deliver the frontend only published posts (override the construct and call the parent construct + your filter)~~ public filter-function is fine.
 - [ ] integrate tags or categories?
+- [ ] Template/partial for tag and monthly archive
+- [ ] Remove all the commented code
 - [ ] Bring up quiality and functionality to be good enough for a gpm release
+- [ ] Provide an RSS feed
+- [ ] Hook into sitemap plugin
+- [ ] Create custom list design for the Flex Directory (like pages do) for more usability